zodackwand/knn-exact-benchmark/CONTRIBUTING.md

 ### What the framework collects vs what you should expose

 Automatic (framework):
-- Recall@k (vs ground-truth for the active metric)
+- Recall@k (vs ground-truth for the active YAML metric)
 - Query latency (avg, p95) and per-query CSV
 - Build time (fallback measured if not in `stats()`)
 - Process RSS before/after build